 Wawel Castle

 Don’t miss out on the majestic Wawel castle and cathedral.
-Located on a picturesque hill, this complex is the best place to learn about Polish history.
+Located on a picturesque hill and overlooking the Vistula River, this complex is the best place to learn about Polish history.
 The castle is visible from almost everywhere in the city, so you definitely won’t miss it!

 Planty Park